 She has received many local, state and national awards for her work with the less fortunate.

-Arlene has an accounting background and has worked in various accounting related management positions, including Healthcare Administrator, Controller, Account Executive, Brokerage Account Coordinator and Management Account Coordinator.
+Arlene has an accounting background and has worked in various accounting related management positions, including serving as a former Treasurer to the LBHC, a Healthcare Administrator, Controller, Account Executive, Brokerage Account Coordinator and Management Account Coordinator.

 She is a Presbyterian Elder and has served as Vice Chair of the Los Ranchos Presbytery Self Development of People Committee.
 She is Past President and now Treasurer of the Long Beach Area Coalition for the Homeless, a long-time member of Long Beach Non-Profit Partnership, a founding partner of Partnership 4 Solutions (a family resource center) and founder of Adopt a Grandparent.